Epitome011/alx-higher_level_programming/0x05-python-exceptions/README.md

-This a Readme file for 0x05-python-exceptions
+This is a readme file for python exceptions.